zapier/visual-builder/docs/_docs/integration-checks-reference.md

 To ensure any show-stopping bugs are worked out, every visible trigger/search/action of your integration should have a live Zap that demonstrates it works.

+You can create a [new Zapier account](https://zapier.com/help/account/billing-pricing/get-started-with-your-free-zapier-trial) with a 14-day trial and [add it as an admin](https://platform.zapier.com/docs/testing#how-to-invite-others-to-test-new-integrations) of your integration if you need extra Zaps to clear this validation.

+You can also [contact us](https://developer.zapier.com/contact) if you need a trial extension.

 ---

 <a name="S003"></a><a name="S00003"></a>